mroshaw/unity-framework-docs/buildingtools/packageoverview.md

 # Package Overview

 Building Tools is in active development, completely free, and open source.
-I'm tracking features and bugs in a GitHub project KanBan, so you can see exactly what's in the pipeline by check out the [Building Tools Project Page](https://github.com/users/mroshaw/projects/1/views/1).
+I'm tracking features and bugs in a GitHub project KanBan, so you can see exactly what's in the pipeline by checking out the [Building Tools Project Page](https://github.com/users/mroshaw/projects/1/views/1).

 ## Core Functions